JessePeplinski/peptech.dev/prompts.md

 Hover Animations - Social media icons, buttons, and cards all have smooth hover animations

+# Spaceship flies around
+I want to update this landing page so that it creates a small spaceship in the background that "follows the user" around as they move their mouse and scroll among the page.
+It should be subtle and not distracting to the user.
+It should work on both desktop and mobile.
+Once they get to the "Have an idea?
+Let's build it together." have it land land on a spaceship platform.

+Think hard about the problem before you provide a solution.
+Only send me the relevant code I need to update.

 # Filter menu update
 I want to update how my filer menu works.
 I don't think that